2014 Syrian presidential election

 Presidential elections were held in Syria on 3 June 2014.
-There is a scholarly consensus that the elections were not democratic.
+This was the first direct presidential election in Syria since the 1953 presidential election and the first multi-candidate election.
 The result was a landslide victory for Bashar al-Assad, who received over 90% of the valid votes.
 He was sworn in for a third seven-year term on 16 July in the presidential palace in Damascus.
+There is scholarly consensus that the elections were not democratic.

-The elections took place amidst the Syrian Civil War, which had begun three years before.
+The elections took place amidst the Syrian civil war, which had begun three years before.
 As a result of the war, the country had the largest refugee population in the world at the time of the elections, with voting for refugees in certain foreign countries began at Syrian embassies several days before voting in Syria.
 Domestic and foreign-based Syrian opposition groups boycotted the election and voting did not take place in large parts of Syria under rebel control.
 The areas under Kurdish militia control also did not allow voting due to the refusal of the government to recognize their claim for regional autonomy, though some people traveled to government–controlled areas to vote.

 The Gulf Cooperation Council, the European Union and the United States decried the election as illegitimate.
 Attempts to hold an election under the circumstances of a civil war were also criticized by UN secretary general Ban Ki-moon and it was widely reported that the elections lacked independent election monitoring.

 Background

-Since 2011, the country has been plagued by the Syrian Civil War that has factionalised the population largely, but not entirely, along sectarian religious and/or ethnic grounds.
+Since 2011, the country has been plagued by the Syrian civil war that has factionalised the population largely, but not entirely, along sectarian religious and/or ethnic grounds.
 The UK-based Syrian Observatory for Human Rights states that the war has claimed over 150,000 lives.
 One third of the country's population of 23 million (some 7 million) have been displaced, with 2.5 million as refugees in foreign countries.

-A Spokesperson for the United Nations Secretary General Ban Ki-moon warned that amid the ongoing Syrian Civil War and large-scale displacement of Syrian citizens, "such elections are incompatible with the letter and spirit of the Geneva communiqué" and would "damage prospects of a political solution with the opposition.
+A Spokesperson for the United Nations Secretary General Ban Ki-moon warned that amid the ongoing war and large-scale displacement of Syrian citizens, "such elections are incompatible with the letter and spirit of the Geneva communiqué" and would "damage prospects of a political solution with the opposition.
 We will, nonetheless, continue to search and build upon any opening to a solution to the tragedy in Syria."
 Syrian Rebels and opposition parties refused to attend the peace conference (the ultimate goal of the Geneva communiqué) unless Assad was removed from power and barred from any future leadership position.
 The peace talks had failed before they ever began because what was intended to be a negotiation became only an ultimatum.
 The derailment of the Peace talks is in stark contrast to the stated goals of the UN towards resolving the conflict.